Over a million children are arrested.

 We recognize our responsibility to educate those who have not experienced the people we serve as valuable individuals.
 We are called to champion the Spirit of Christ for the poor and marginalized; the hungry, thirsty, naked, stranger, sick and… the imprisoned.
 Bringing hope to those behind bars is not just an act of charity, it is at the very heart of what it means to live a Gospel-centered life.

-Some of our juvenile justice outreach initiatives include:
+Some of our juvenile justice outreach initiatives have included:

 - Developing curriculum and discipleship resources